 How do you wear a corsage?

-How you wear a corsage varies by gender.
-It is common for men to wear the corsage with the flowers up and stems down and for women to pin the corsage upside down (stems at the top).
-In both men and women, the corsage is worn on the left side, above the heart.
-Some women choose to wear the corsage not on the dress, but on the wrist.
+How to make a corsage wears varies by gender.
+It is common for men to wear the corsage bear with the flowers up and stalks down and that women's corsage pin upside down (stems at the top).
+In both men and women, the corsage worn on the left side, above the heart.
+Some women choose to wear the corsage not to be worn on the dress, but on the wrist.

 How do you attach a corsage?